Chapter Twelve

 THE FIRST ROTATION: INDIVIDUAL REFLECTIONS

-"Seventy years ago," she began, her voice still strong despite her age, "I stood where many of you sit now and told three stories.
+"Seventy winters ago," she began, her voice still strong despite her age, "I stood where many of you sit now and told three stories.
 The eclipse.
 The predator.
 The medicine.
 I thought I was sharing \my\ pattern—Curiosity leading to Discovery leading to Awe.
 And I was.
 But..."

 She looked around the circle at the ten others, her eyes lingering on each face.